zj335841911/nt_chandao/ibizpms-docs/src/main/doc/v1/module/ibiz/ProjectTeam.md

 	) AS `estimate`,
 	(
 SELECT
-	sum( CASE WHEN tt.consumed IS NOT NULL THEN tt.consumed ELSE t2.consumed END )
+	ROUND(sum( CASE WHEN tt.consumed IS NOT NULL THEN tt.consumed ELSE t2.consumed END ), 1)
 FROM
 	zt_task t2
 	LEFT JOIN zt_team tt ON tt.root = t2.id